breatheco-de/python-flask-api-tutorial/.breathecode/exercises/05-returning-json/README.md

 ## `05` Returning JSON

-REST APIs have to return data in in JSON format, not HTML format.
+REST APIs have to return data in JSON format, not HTML format.

 You can use the [flask jsonify](https://flask.palletsprojects.com/en/1.1.x/api/#flask.json.jsonify) function to easily convert any of the basic data-types to JSON data like this: